 Through deep text analysis, Keatext shows direct correlations between where revenue is coming from, problems related to revenue streams, and how to solve those problems.
 You’ll see both the cost of the problem and the cost of fixing the problem.

-Keatext uncover insights in data that reveal the emotional, completely human side of customer behaviour along with its direct, measurable correlations to revenue.
+Keatext uncovers insights in data that reveal the emotional, completely human side of customer behaviour along with its direct, measurable correlations to revenue.

 Survey-based tools such as Net Promoter Score attempt to put a number on customer loyalty and satisfaction through predetermined questions that don’t necessarily address a customer’s real concerns.
 Because it lacks crucial data, NPS doesn’t always translate back to sales.
 By contrast, Keatext’s analysis is based on customer feedback from multiple sources, from quantifiable customer metrics to qualitative open-ended questions from customer care representatives.
 The qualitative data gets to the reasoning and emotion behind customer feedback—and it’s linked to metrics too.
 By its detailed, data-rich nature, AI text analysis traces out the path to sales numbers.